Team Penske: 1994 PPG IndyCar World Series

 1994 Penske PC-23 Speedway Oval Package.
 The car displayed was driven by Al Unser Jr.

 The 1994 IndyCar World Series Championship marked one of the most dominant performances by any team in the history of American open-wheel racing.
 Under Roger Penske's leadership, the team not only found the key to winning but also discovered a way to outpace and outclass the competition throughout the season.

-Powered by the revolutionary Penske PC-23 chassis paired with the Ilmor-Indy V8 engine, Penske’s lineup of Al Unser Jr., Paul Tracy, and Emerson Fittipaldi dominated the field.
+Powered by the revolutionary Penske PC-23 chassis paired with the Ilmor-Indy V8 engine, Penske's lineup of Al Unser Jr., Paul Tracy, and Emerson Fittipaldi dominated the field.
 Across 16 races, the team amassed an incredible 12 wins, 10 pole positions, and 28 podium finishes, asserting near-total control of the championship battle.

-The season’s defining moment came at the 78th Indianapolis 500, where Penske introduced the radical and controversial Mercedes-Benz 500I engine.
-Exploiting a loophole in the regulations designed for stock-block pushrod engines - such as the V-6 Buicks - the 500I featured an increased displacement of 650 cm³ and an additional 10 inches (4.9 psi/33.8 kPa) of turbo boost.
+The season's defining moment came at the 78th Indianapolis 500, where Penske introduced the radical and controversial Mercedes-Benz 500I engine.
+Exploiting a loophole in the regulations designed for stock-block pushrod engines - such as the V-6 Buicks - the 500I featured an increased displacement of 650 cm^{3} and an additional 10 inches (4.9 psi/33.8 kPa) of turbo boost.
 This translated into a power output of at least 900 horsepower, with rumors suggesting it exceeded 1,000 hp, granting Penske an overwhelming advantage in qualifying and race pace.

 Penske secured the pole position and the outside front row with their cars, dominated by the efforts of Al Unser Jr. and Emerson Fittipaldi.
 In the race, the duo controlled the field, with Unser Jr. ultimately taking the win after Fittipaldi clipped the wall exiting Turn 4 with 16 laps remaining, relinquishing the lead.
 Remarkably, only rookie Jacques Villeneuve finished on the lead lap alongside Unser Jr.

 This dominant season saw Team Penske sweep the major titles: